Infineon/TARGET_CY8CKIT-062S2-AI/README.md

 ## Overview

-The CY8CKIT-062S2-AI PSoC™ 62S2 AI Evaluation Kit is a cost effective and small development kit providing the best of Infineon's solutions to drive adoption of Infineon's hardware, Imagimob Studio and Infineon's Software products.
+The CY8CKIT-062S2-AI PSOC™ 62S2 AI Evaluation Kit is a cost effective and small development kit providing the best of Infineon's solutions to drive adoption of Infineon's hardware, Imagimob Studio and Infineon's Software products.

 ![](docs/html/board.png)